codaxy/dotnet-cxjs-spa-template/README.md

 This is a minimal repo featuring a CxJS application powered by a .NET based back-end.

-CxJS is located in the `Template.Web\Spa` folder.
+The CxJS application is located in the `Template.WebClient` folder.

-First run the CxJS application by opening the terminal in the `Template.Web\Spa` folder.
+First run the CxJS application by opening the terminal in the `Template.WebClient` folder.

 ```
 npm install